-Credit Ratings
+Credit Ra tings

 DBRS Moody's

-Senior Unsecured Debentures BBB Baa2
+Senior Unsecured Debentures ВВВ Baa2

-Outlook Stable March 19, 2018 Stable April 12, 2018
+Outlook Stable Stable

+Date of Latest Report April 1, 2019 March 14, 2019

-As of March 6, 2019, the 2021 Debentures and the 2023 Debentures each had investment grade ratings of "BBB" with a "Stable" trend from DBRS and "Baa2" with a "Stable" outlook from Moody's, each as of the date of their latest report.
+As of March 4, 2020, the 2021 Debentures and the 2023 Debentures each had investment grade ratings of "BBB" with a "Stable" trend from DBRS and "Baa2" with a "Stable" outlook from Moody's, each as of the date of their latest report.
 Ratings may be subject to revision or withdrawal at any time by the rating organization.